bhenriquezsoto/computer-vision-project/README.md

 # computer-vision-project

-This repository contains the 2024/25 project version of the Computer Vision course at the University of Edinburgh
+This repository contains the 2024/25 project version of the Computer Vision course at the University of Edinburgh.
+The main topic in this case is segmentation.

 ## Authors
 - [Julia Lopez Gomez](https://github.com/julialopezgomez)